danielabar/meblog/src/markdown/rails-cache-elegance.md

 end
 ```

 Now let's introduce caching for the results of the slow operation `find_competing_prices`.
-Using a typical approach, which is to make calls to first `read` from the cache, and then `write` to the cache if the value isn't already cached:
+Using a typical approach, which is to make calls to first `read` from the cache, and then `write` to the cache if the value isn't already cached.
+The `cache_key` method will be explained shortly.

 ```ruby
 # app/models/product.rb